juhofriman/json-to-csv-mapper/README.md

 2,male,Ernest Hemingway,"He wrote ""The Man and the Sea""" 3,female,Jane Austen,"was an English novelist whose works of romantic fiction"

+// mappings can even contain functions for modifications!
+And on top of that it can contain both at the same time! jsonCsvMapper.spec()
+        .field("field").mapping({1: function(key) { return "Hello: " + key }
+                                 2: "No function on this one"});

 ```
 What a nice piece of software!